 “For luxury vehicles, I expect it will be a net positive for the year because of replacement of total-loss vehicles,” he said.

 Ford Motor Co.
-(F) sold 5,154 Lincolns in October, a 15 percent decrease from a year earlier, according to a statement yesterday from the Dearborn, Michigan-based automaker.
+(F:US) sold 5,154 Lincolns in October, a 15 percent decrease from a year earlier, according to a statement yesterday from the Dearborn, Michigan-based automaker.

 Sales of Tokyo-based Honda Motor Co.
 (7267)’s Acura brand rose 9.4 percent to 12,163 last month, the company said in a statement.